CS-440-Fall-2021/hw1/README.md

 The problems are in `hw1.tex` which is to be compiled using a LaTeX compiler.

-# Grading

-Grading will be as per the criteria specified in the accompanying file, _hw1-review.xlsx_.

 # Submission

 There are 3 parts to this assignment.

 ## 1.1 Solving the Problem Set

 Each problem in the problem set specifies the name of the function to write for it.
 Please make sure that your submitted functions have the indicated names.
 The required file names are also specified.
-Files with those names in your GitHub repository at the time of the deadline will be considered your submission.
+Files with those names in your GitHub repository at the time of the deadline will be considered your team's submission.
 As your submission will be graded by your peers, please do not include identifying information in it.

+This is a team submission on GitHub and contributes to your _Submission Score_.

 Deadline: 2359h on Tuesday, 28 September